gammapy/gammapy-meetings/user-testing/Paris_December_2019.md

 - a possible bug
 - anything that bothers you

+** Issue report **
 Write your comments and issues on this shared Doc [URL](https://docs.google.com/document/d/1tA0Xz64RviKKfJZZp0GLovb3TrFLgoCFR3U7KGgBsaI/edit?usp=sharing) with :
-- your name, tag of issue (bug, documentation, )
+- your name, type of issue (bug, documentation, API)
+- if it concerns a possible bug, please write a minimal reproducible example

 The test will be carried out with gammapy v0.15 which will be released on Dec 3rd.